 Farming Together – a resource for primary producers to help you collaborate, value-add, build marketplace strength and boost returns.

 - Farming Together has interacted with more than 28,500 primary producers, from more than 450 groups

 - Of 132 applications for competitive funding, more than 50 groups were successful in securing a total of $5.5m and have all started their projects which will be completed by April 2018

-- More than 530 Expert Services (in business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $1.24m, with 770 completed by December 1, 2017
+- 957 Expert Services (in business planning, legal advice, marketing, supply chain analysis, agronomy, collaborative workshops and other activities) have been allocated, an investment of more than $1.24m, with 770 completed by December 20, 2017